 Step 2: When?

-Let’s say your weight puts your ideal protein intake at 140 grams per day.
-Research suggests there is likely a threshold for protein, and your muscles can use it only in small batches.
+Let’s say your weight puts your ideal protein intake at 140g per day.
+Research suggests there's likely a threshold for protein, and your muscles can use it only in small batches.
 You should divide your daily intake into four servings.
-In this scenario, that’s 35 grams per meal—breakfast, lunch, dinner—and a fourth snack right before bed.
-Also— and this is important—at least one of these meals should immediately follow a workout (see Step 4).
+In this scenario, that’s 35g per meal—breakfast, lunch, dinner—and a fourth snack right before bed.
+Also—and this is important—at least one of these meals should immediately follow a workout (see Step 4).

-Disregard the Recommended Dietary Allowance (RDA), which suggests 0.36 grams of protein per day, per pound of body weight.
-At 160 pounds, for example, that’s 58 grams, or roughly one large chicken breast.
+Disregard the recommended dietary allowance, which suggests .36g of protein per day, per pound of bodyweight.
+At 160lbs, for example, that’s 58g, or roughly one large chicken breast.
 That’s not enough.
-Increase it to at least 109 grams, or 0.68 grams per pound.
-If you’re in the gym daily and trying to bulk up, up to one gram per pound of body weight is OK.
+Increase it to at least 109g, or .68g per pound.
+If you’re in the gym daily and trying to bulk up, up to 1g per pound of bodyweight.

 Yes, at 90% protein, whey tops the supplements—and even whole foods like steak and salmon—in protein density and also digests faster.
 So pairing a whey smoothie with a workout is a no-brainer.
-Thirty to 90 minutes after exercise, get 35 to 40 grams of it.
+Thirty to 90 minutes after exercise, get 35-40g of it.
 (Mix it into a smoothie with berries, banana, honey, and milk.)
 Timing’s essential: Post-workout, your body sucks up protein like a sponge and converts it to new muscle almost twice as fast as other times.